matteocrippa/awesome-swift/README.md

 #### Permissions

+* [Permission](https://github.com/delba/Permission) - A unified API to ask for permissions on iOS.
 * [PermissionScope](https://github.com/nickoneill/PermissionScope) - A Periscope-inspired way to ask for iOS permissions.
-* [Sorry](https://github.com/delba/Sorry) - Ask for iOS permissions through a single, uniform interface.
 * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from.

 #### Transition